Interviewing when you already have a job is one of the best ways to advance your career.

 In fact, as another tip, I’d actually recommend handing your 2-week notice or resignation letter to your boss before telling friends too.

-You do NOT ever want to risk your boss finding out you’re resigning, via gossip, before you formally hand in resignation.
+You do NOT ever want to risk your boss finding out you’re resigning, via gossip, before you formally hand in your resignation.
 So after you’ve accepted a job offer, resign formally, then tell your coworkers and friends.

 If you follow these tips you’ll have a lot less stress interviewing when you have a job, and you’ll be more successful in those interviews.